-Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision, and Consent applications shall be supported by a complete application as set out in Section G12 of this Plan.
-The purpose of requiring a complete application is to ensure that Council has the necessary information to make informed decisions on the aforementioned applications.
+Official Plan Amendment, Zoning By-law Amendment, Plan of Subdivision, Consent and Site Plan applications shall be supported by a complete application as set out in Section G12 of this Plan.
+The purpose of requiring a complete application is to ensure that Council, or staff as delegated, has the necessary information to make informed decisions on the aforementioned applications.